kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

 }
 ```

-Suppose we store username with their score in the document, whatever that is.
+We are storing the name of the user along with their score in the document, whatever that is.
 It's a contrived example so bear with me :)

 To populate a dataset for our benchmarking, let's use a script: